Sun Yat-sen University: Sun Yat-sen University Cancer Center

-Sun Yat-sen University Ophthalmologic Center
+Zhongshan Ophthalmic Center (ZOC) of Sun Yat-sen University

-Sun Yat-sen University Ophthalmologic Center is the first and leading advanced ophthalmic center and the last resort for advanced eye care in China, integrating eye care, teaching, eye research and blindness prevention.
+Zhongshan Ophthalmic Center (ZOC) of Sun Yat-sen University is the first and leading advanced ophthalmic center and the last resort for advanced eye care in China, integrating eye care, teaching, eye research and blindness prevention.
 It is also one of the 20 largest general ophthalmic centers in the world.
-In 2006, Sun Yat-sen University Ophthalmic Center was approved to be the State Key Laboratory of Ophthalmology, the only one of its kind in China.
+In 2006, the ZOC was approved to be the State Key Laboratory of Ophthalmology, the only one of its kind in China.